jeromeetienne/slides/augmentedrealitywiththreejs/slides.md

 ### Print It on Paper

-- CON: Require a printer
+- CON: Requires a printer
 - PRO: No/little reflection - so ease recognition
 - So paper is usually better
 - Glue it on cardboard for robustness